 Towards the end of Year 2, teachers complete their Teacher Assessments in the three core subjects, English, Maths and Science, indicating if your child is 'working towards' 'met' or 'exceeded' age related expectations.
-As from May 2016 all Year 2 pupils have to sit tests in reading, spelling, grammar and punctuation and maths.
+As from May 2016 all Year 2 pupils have to sit tests in reading and maths.
 These are reported as standardised scores.